Health effects of electronic cigarettes: Flavorings

 The ingredients in an e-cigarette cartridge: Distilled water, Nicotine, FCC Grade Vegetable Glycerin, Natural Flavors, Artificial Flavors, Citric Acid.
 Nicotine content 6-8 mg per cartridge.

 Flavored e-liquids contain additional substances in part to disguise nicotine's bitter taste.
 Their health effects are not entirely known, given limited toxicological data.
 A 2017 study reported that flavorings can be a significant part of toxicants.
 Each flavoring has a different chemical composition.
 A 2015 study reported varied cytotoxicity of e-liquids, ranging from little to significant cytotoxicity.
 The liquids contain aromatic substances such as tobacco, fruit, vanilla, caramel, and coffee.
 Typically, these additives are imprecisely described, using terms such as "vegetable flavoring".
 Although they are approved for human consumption no studies assess the short-term or long-term effects of inhaling them.
 As of 2016 their safety had not been assessed by the US Flavor and Extract Manufacturers Association (FEMA).
 As of 2018 the majority of flavorings in e-liquids had not been investigated for inhalation toxicity.
-A 2017 review stated that FEMAhad identified 1037 flavoring agents as potential respiratory hazards due to volatility and respiratory irritant properties.
+A 2017 review stated that FEMA had identified 1037 flavoring agents as potential respiratory hazards due to volatility and respiratory irritant properties.
 Common flavoring agents on that list include diacetyl, acetoin, 2,3-pentanedione (buttery), camphor and cyclohexanone (minty), benzaldehyde (cherry or almond), cinnamaldehyde (cinnamon), cresol (leathery) or medicinal (chocolate), and isoamyl acetate (banana).
 As of 2017 the four most commonly reported flavoring additives were vanillin, ethyl maltol, ethyl vanillin, and menthol.
 A 2017 review stated, "the implication by manufacturers that flavoring ingredients used in e-cigarettes and related devices (e.g. hookahs) are safe for inhalation because they have FEMA GRAS™ status for use in food has been stated to be 'false and misleading' by FEMA."

 Many flavorings are irritants.
 The limited available data suggest that the majority of flavorings could lead to significant health risks from long-term use, particularly those that are sweet.
 Some e-liquids contain large amounts of flavorings.
 A 2016 study of 30 e-cigarette products in the US market reported that 13 were more than 1% flavoring chemicals by weight, some of which were of potential toxicological concern (e.g., cause respiratory irritation).
 Some flavorings are toxic and some resemble known carcinogens.
 A 2016 study of five flavorings across six types of e-cigarettes reported that flavorings significantly affected the in vitro toxicity profile.
 Some artificial flavorings are known cytotoxins.
 Unflavored vapor is less cytotoxic than flavored vapor.
-A 2012 study reported that in embryonic and adult cellular models, some flavorings not reported in tobacco smoke were cytotoxic.
-The caffeine exposures from vaping are considerably less than caffeinated beverages.
-Limited information is available regarding the effects of inhaling caffeine.
 The evidence is unclear that particular flavorings carry health risks, though some may increase such risks.